Welcome to the Reading Room.

-Click on a Book Title to see reviews and event pictures that pertain to individual books.
+Click on a Book Title below to see reviews, book trailers, and event pictures that pertain to individual books.

 Charlie and Emmet are back for some serious snow play!
 Emmet learns to build a snow-a saurus, how to make snow angels, and he even learns about sledding down snowy hills.
 But when Emmet learns he's too big to skate on the ice, Charlie has a problem.
 Learn how Charlie makes the impossible possible by sharing a snowy day withCharlie and Emmet.

 Tater Tot is My Fat Cat

 Ten Crazy Kittens Try, Try Again